 Ground-mounted solar power plants are not limited to the standard blue or black panel.
 Colored solar panels are a great alternative to consider, especially as a means to showcase your company’s name or logo.

 Successful cases: YUESO EXPO in KOREA ; Power Plant with Galapagos

 LOF can provide design solution consulting services according to the material and construction of traditional and modern houses.
 The use of BIPV in roofing systems can provide a direct replacement for your roof’s shingles/tiles.
 This BIPV solution not only saves energy but also allows your roof to retain its original coloring.

 Successful cases: LOF Tile Red Rooftop in Avignon ; Solar Villa by Lake Garda ; Tile Red Rooftop in Venice ; EX- Michelin area – le albere by Renzo Piano ; Solar Villa in California ; Solar Villa,California, Positive Energy Villa in Taiwan

-There are several types of PV façades including cold, warm, and double-skin.
-Cold facades consist of a cavity wall structures ( see LOF Emerald Green Seattle-Tacoma International Airport ).
-Warm facades provide thermal and acoustic insulation (see World’s Tallest Colour BIPV Skyscraper- ISP bank HQ ).
+There are several types of photovoltaic (PV) façades including cold, warm, and double-skin.
+Cold façade consist of a cavity wall structure (see LOF Emerald Green Seattle Airport Tower).
+Warm façades provide thermal and acoustic insulation (see World’s Tallest Color BIPV Skyscraper- ISP bank HQ).
 Double-skin façades are composed of the complete existing façade with an extra transparent glass envelope constructed in front of it to help regulate a building’s temperature and provide sound insulation.